raviolli77/machineLearning_breastCancer_Python/notebooks/random_forest.md

     OOB Error rate for 400 trees is: 0.04835

-Utilizing the OOB error rate that was created gives us an unbiased error rate.
-This can be helpful when cross validating and/or hyperparameter optimization prove to be too computationally expensive.
+Utilizing the OOB error rate that was created with the model gives us an unbiased error rate.
+This can be helpful when cross validating and/or hyperparameter optimization prove to be too computationally expensive, since oob can be calculated with the model estimation.

 For the sake of this tutorial I will go over the other traditional methods for machine learning including the training and test error route, along with cross validation metrics.